influxdata/docs-v2/content/influxdb/v2.0/get-started.md

 ### Install InfluxDB as a service with systemd

+> As of InfluxDB 2.0.3, `systemd` is required for Linux service support.

 1. Download and install the appropriate `.deb` or `.rpm` file using a URL from the [InfluxData downloads page](https://portal.influxdata.com/downloads/) with the following commands: